 A guardian of the estate oversees the ward’s financial matters.
 They are tasked with budgeting, preserving, and protecting the ward’s assets.
 They may also distribute income and appraise property on their ward’s behalf.

 Guardianship of the estate is often used when a person cannot manage their financial affairs but has enough income or assets that require management.
 The guardian must regularly report to the courts on the estate’s status or how money was spent.
 Guardianship of the estate is generally not granted if the potential ward does not have financial assets.

 The court clerk can grant guardianship of the person and guardianship of the estate, if both are warranted, as what is termed General Guardianship, where the named general guardian has both sets of authorities and responsibilities listed above.

-Both types of guardianship come with significant responsibilities, so it is essential to choose guardians carefully.
+Regardless of the type, the duties of a guardian are significant, so it is essential to choose guardians carefully.
 An experienced guardianship lawyer can outline the duties involved and guide Cary residents through the petition and appointment processes.